 I am not writing to condemn or defend Dinesh D’Souza.
 The facts in this case will eventually come out and I am not willing to invest the time to work through the details, nor do I trust all of the available sources of those details.
 I hope that as a Christian, Mr. D’Souza has someone to whom he is accountable and no matter what he did or did not do, he will grow as a result.

-In response to the stories in the news, I offer some thoughts on a framework for responding to this news.
+In response to the stories in the news, I offer some thoughts on a framework for developing a response: